niermann/holoaverage/docs/outputs.rst

 This file typically holds three datasets:

-The dataset ``data`` contains the averaged reconstruction of the (drift aligned) object holograms.
+The dataset ``data`` contains the averaged reconstruction of the normalized and drift aligned object holograms.
 If the defocus value for the individual holograms (as specified by the parameters :ref:`param-defocus_first` and :ref:`param-defocus_step` is not zero, the holograms are propagated to the zero defocus.
 The dataset ``empty`` contains the averaged reconstruction of the empty holograms.